Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Methodology

 \subsection{Detection and ROI Definition}

-We use YOLOv5-Face~\cite{qi2022yolo5face} with weights from the Thermal Faces in the Wild (TFW) project~\cite{kuzdeuov2022tfw}, trained on thermal face data from the SpeakingFaces corpus~\cite{abdrakhmanova2021speakingfaces}.
-Raw 16-bit thermal frames ($640 \times 512$ pixels) are normalized to 8-bit pseudo-color using a second--98th percentile stretch.
-The detector outputs a bounding box and five landmarks (left eye, right eye, nose tip, left, and right mouth corners).
-When multiple faces are detected, the highest-confidence detection is selected.
-To reduce the jitter of thermal noise, each landmark coordinate $p_t$ is smoothed with an exponential moving average: $\hat{p}_t = \alpha\, p_t + (1-\alpha)\,\hat{p}_{t-1}$, with $\alpha = 0.15$.
+We use YOLOv5-Face~\cite{qi2022yolo5face} with Thermal Faces in the Wild (TFW) weights~\cite{kuzdeuov2022tfw}, trained on thermal face data from SpeakingFaces~\cite{abdrakhmanova2021speakingfaces}.
+Raw 16-bit thermal frames ($640 \times 512$ pixels) are converted to 8-bit pseudo-color using a second--98th percentile stretch.
+The detector returns a face bounding box and five landmarks: left eye, right eye, nose tip, and left/right mouth corners.
+If several faces are detected, the highest-confidence one is selected.
+To reduce thermal-noise jitter, each landmark coordinate $p_t$ is smoothed with an exponential moving average, $\hat{p}_t = \alpha p_t + (1-\alpha)\hat{p}_{t-1}$.
+Unless otherwise stated, we use $\alpha = 0.15$ as a compromise between suppressing frame-to-frame landmark jitter at the 7.5\,Hz native frame rate and preserving responsiveness to natural head motion.

-From the stabilized landmarks, we define six ROIs as axis-aligned rectangles proportional to the face bounding box ($b_w \times b_h$) as shown in Figure \ref{fig:thermal_biosignals_overview}: nose (centered at the tip of the nose, $0.30\,b_w \times 0.15\,b_h$), left and right periorbital (near the inner canthus, $0.24\,b_w \times 0.12\,b_h$), left and right cheek (derived from eye-mouth midpoints with lateral offset, $0.20\,b_w \times 0.20\,b_h$), and forehead (projected above the inter-eye midpoint, $0.45\,b_w \times 0.18\,b_h$).
+From the stabilized landmarks, we define six axis-aligned ROIs proportional to the face bounding box ($b_w \times b_h$), as shown in Figure~\ref{fig:thermal_biosignals_overview}: nose ($0.30\,b_w \times 0.15\,b_h$), centered at the nose tip; left/right periorbital regions ($0.24\,b_w \times 0.12\,b_h$), near the inner canthus, where superficial vasculature and sympathetic thermal responses have been studied; left/right cheeks ($0.20\,b_w \times 0.20\,b_h$), derived from eye-mouth midpoints with lateral offset; and forehead ($0.45\,b_w \times 0.18\,b_h$), projected above the inter-eye midpoint.
 All rectangles are clipped to the frame boundaries.